steelexu/remote_gym/README.md

 reinforement learning using tensorsource instead of keras-rl

-## next step
+## second step

-utilize websocker? from rl-server by websocket instead of pyro
+utilize websocker? from [rl-server](https://github.com/parilo/rl-server) by websocket instead of pyro

+this actually let the gpu machine as server, reverse to http-api,,every gym will be client like websocket/rl_client.py, such design is out my expectation, be sure do `pip install websockets websocket-client`

+some error with line : req_json = await websocket.recv() ?